 Well no. Reaching the Sun’s temperature isn’t possible in real life.
 According to NASA, the Sun has a surface temperature of 5500 °C (10,000 °F).
 And according to well-known scientists, the temperature of the Sun’s Core is 27 million degrees Fahrenheit (15 million degrees Celsius).

-And the processor instantly melts after reaching the temperature.
+And not only the processor but everything in this world will instantly melt after reaching the temperature.
 Also, modern CPUs have throttling technology, which prevents them from exceeding the safe temperature.

 But don’t worry.
-This is a software error.
-Because if it was real, then the world itself will melt down, and you won’t be reading this article.
+This CPU temperature is wrong, which happens for a software error.
+Because if it was real, then the world itself would melt down, and you won’t be reading this article.

 How Will I Know If My CPU Is Running Too Hot?